Development of Bean varieties tolerant to high temperatures in Mozambique

 Background

-In Mozambique, the major common beans production areas are located in high altitudes of central and northern regions, where the crop is grown under rainfed conditions.
+In Mozambique, the major common bean production areas are located in high altitudes of the central and northern regions, where the crop is grown under rainfed conditions.
 However, due to high temperatures during the rainy season in southern Mozambique, beans are grown only under irrigation during the dry season in lowland areas.
 In recent years, the average minimum and maximum temperatures have increased, negatively affecting the productivity of common bean, resulting in a shortage of beans for food security and nutrition as well as a source of income.
 To overcome this constraint, there is a need of developing heat tolerant common bean varieties for these regions.

-In previous projects, IIAM evaluated different collections of common bean genotypes during hot season in Chokwe, including populations derived from crosses between tepary bean (P. acutifoliuis) and common bean.
+In previous projects, IIAM evaluated different collections of common bean genotypes during the hot season in Chokwe, including populations derived from crosses between tepary bean (P. acutifoliuis) and common bean.
 The results indicate that tepary lines may be used as sources of tolerance for heat stress for common bean improving breeding programmes.

 Objectives